Ishaaq bin Ahmed: Lineage and descendants

 One tradition maintains that Sheikh Ishaaq had twin sons: Muhammad (Arap), and Ismail (Garhajis).
 In addition, Sheikh Ishaaq had four additional sons in Yemen (Dir'an, Shareef, Yusuf and Mansur) whose descendants inhabit parts of northern Yemen, including the Khawlan district and the Ma'rib governorate.

-In one exemplified folklore tale, Sheikh Ishaaq's three eldest sons split their father's inheritance among themselves.
-Garhajis receives his imama, a symbol of leadership; Awal receives the sheikh's wealth; and Ahmed (Tolja'ele) inherits his sword.
+In one account, Sheikh Ishaaq's three eldest sons split their father's inheritance among themselves.
+Isma’il receives his imama, a symbol of leadership; Abdel-Rahman receives the sheikh's wealth; and Ahmad inherits his sword.
 The story is intended to depict the Garhajis' alleged proclivity for politics, the Habr Awal's mercantile prowess, and the Habr Je'lo's bellicosity.

-To strengthen these clan stereotypes, historical anecdotes have been used: The Habar Yonis allegedly dominated positions as interpreters for the British during the colonial period, and thus acquired pretensions to intellectual and political superiority; Habr Awal dominance of the trade via Djibouti and Berbera is practically uncontested; and Habr Je’lo military prowess is cited in accounts of previous conflicts.
+To strengthen these tribal stereotypes, historical anecdotes have been used: The Habar Yonis allegedly dominated positions as interpreters for the British during the colonial period, and thus acquired pretensions to intellectual and political superiority; Habr Awal dominance of the trade via Djibouti and Berbera is practically uncontested; and Habr Je’lo military prowess is cited in accounts of previous conflicts.

 Legacy

-According to genealogical books and Somali tradition, the Isaaq clan was founded in the 13th or 14th century with the arrival Sheikh Ishaaq from Arabia in Maydh.
-He settled in the coastal town of Maydh in modern-day northeastern Somaliland, where he married into the local Magaadle clan.

-There are also numerous existing hagiologies in Arabic which describe Sheikh Ishaaq's travels, works and overall life in modern Somaliland, as well as his movements in Arabia before his arrival.
-Besides historical sources, one of the more recent printed biographies of Sheikh Ishaaq is the Amjaad of Sheikh Husseen bin Ahmed Darwiish al-Isaaqi as-Soomaali, which was printed in Aden in 1955.
+There are a number of existing hagiologies in Arabic which describe Sheikh Ishaaq's travels, works and life in Somaliland, as well as his movements in Arabia before his arrival.
+Like other texts of this genre, they are strongly focused on narrating the holy man's pious deeds and the miracles he performed.
+Among these texts are: